Alaska is a magical place in the summer.

 Mountains stretch upward on an inhale;

-Tadasana walls of granite and sandstone
+Tadasana walls of granite and sandstone.

-Here, beauty and backpacks merge
+Here, I watch beauty and backpacks merge

-In a haze of sweat, summoned by the climb.
+In a haze of sweat summoned by the climb.

 Love of what the eye can see and the heart can feel

-On those treasured occasions when I find myself distanced from civilization, I look up toward the darkness and mysterious beauty which is always there, but not always visible to me.
+Illumination is essential for the functionality of a city and can provide a certain kind of beauty, but the stars are obscured from me.
+On treasured occasions when I find myself distanced from civilization, I look upward toward the dark and mysterious beauty which is always there, but not always visible to me.